Discover the two key components behind lean-agile paradigm shift. And the next paradigm shift approaching at the horizon.

 : a human creative endeavour where the understanding of the problem and the discovery of a solution evolve in concert.
 A solution is gradually developed and delivered to improve the understanding of the problem itself, that in turn leads to the next discovery of a new refined solution.
 This double act continues until a working solution is fully discovered and developed, and the problem is fully understood.

 Co-creation and co-evolution combined together, enable us to effectively make sense of the many problems we face nowadays in software development.

 The experience of collaborating and creating something together, with another human being, in a safe and creative space, is a wonderful, energising, and liberating experience.
 Once you have tried it and you have seen it at work, you don’t wanna go back to the old world anymore.

-Co-creation and co-evolution, together with compassion, are among the social abilities and skills that are unique to humanity and are alien to artificial intelligence.
+Co-creation and co-evolution, together with continuous learning, context awareness, and compassion, are among the social abilities and skills that are unique to humanity and are alien to artificial intelligence.
 All those very human abilities will be at the core of the next paradigm shift and the next revolution.